o3de/o3de.org/content/docs/user-guide/features/packaging/asset-bundler/bundle-mode.md

 ---
-description: ' Use bundle mode to ensure that your asset bundles have the required assets for your Lumberyard game. '
+description: ' Use bundle mode to ensure that your asset bundles have the required assets for your O3DE game. '
 title: Using Bundle Mode to Test Bundles
 ---
 # Using Bundle Mode to Test Bundles {#asset-bundler-bundle-mode}